 Scholarships and Grants

-St Anne’s has a number of generous Graduate Scholarships, Graduate Development Scholarships and Travel and Conference Grants to award for the 2017-18 academic year.
+St Anne’s has a number of generous Graduate Scholarships, Graduate Development Scholarships and Travel and Conference Grants to award each academic year.

 As ever, all Graduate Scholarships are awarded on the basis of proven academic excellence.
 To this end, the references supporting new applications or for current students, from Supervisor/Director of Studies, are crucial, as are current reports on GSS.
 You must demonstrate highly satisfactory academic progress through serious and consistent engagement with your current academic course of study; Assume responsibility for developing and monitoring your academic course of study; be responsible for your own learning and demonstrate real aptitude and capacity for scholarly academic development.